 |•||Abbreviations: When using abbreviations, define the abbreviation completely in parentheses at first mention.
 Do not use non-standard abbreviations in the Title.
 Common hematological, immunological, molecular, and chemical terms can be used without definition in the Title, Abstract, Text, Tables, and Figure legends, e.g., RBC, WBC, ALL, AML, CML, CLL, IgG, HLA, ELISA, AIDS, DNA, cDNA, RNA, mRNA, PCR, bp, kb, and kDa.
 Hb (hemoglobin) and Hct (hematocrit) can be used without definition except in the Title.
 Other common abbreviations may be used without definition in Tables, e.g., hr (hour), sec (second), min (minute), d (day), wk (week), mo (month), y (year), N (sample size), P (statistical significance), mL (milliliter), SD (standard deviation of the mean), and SE (standard error of the mean).|

 1. Electronic Submission of Manuscript

 Authors are requested to submit their manuscripts electronically by using the online submission system of CPHO (http://cpho.or.kr).
 The site will guide authors step by step through the submission process.
 Figure files should be uploaded and also embedded in the manuscript file for the convenience of reviewers.
 Authors, reviewers, and editors can send and receive all correspondences through this online submission system.
 All procedures after submission are informed to the first and corresponding authors.
-Any inquiries on the submitted manuscript may be asked to the Editorial Office via e-mail such as request of letter of acceptance for publication, request of change of authors, or other related requests.
-And authors who are unable to submit via online should contact the Editorial Office.
+Contact the Editorial Office via e-mail for specific inquiries, such as request of letter of acceptance for publication, request of change of authors, or other related requests.
+Authors who are unable to submit via online should contact the Editorial Office.